bat-z/bat-z/README.md

-Reminder -- I block freely to protect my peace.
+Reminder -- I block freely! please stop bothering my friends Im not going unblock you

 -- Hellloo!
 I usually just hang around and then move on to random places.
 I no longer go to the comics area unless I'm with a close friend.
 I don't like comics area